 Distribution - The rules covering the priority order for allocating child support collections to the various types of debt within a child support case.

-District CSE Office – Wyoming has 9 child support judicial districts and 15 offices within those districts.
+District CSP Office – Wyoming has 9 child support judicial districts and 15 offices within those districts.
 Every child support district office is either a private or public contractor for the State of Wyoming and provides all child support services except processing payments for child support.

 Due Process - The conduct of legal proceedings according to those rules and principles which have been established in our system of law for the enforcement and protection of private rights.
 It is a safeguard against unreasonable, arbitrary, and capricious decisions.

 Duty of Support - An obligation to pay child support, including medical support, or child and spousal support, imposed by law, order, decree, or judgment of any court or administrative agency, whether interlocutory or final or whether incidental to an action for divorce, separation, separate maintenance, or otherwise, and includes the duty to pay past due support, judgments for past due support, and a duty to provide medical support.

 Electronic Funds Transfer (EFT) – The paperless exchange of money between banks.
 It can include any type of payment to an individual or other state agency, regardless of the source.

 Emancipation – The age or circumstances under which the child becomes a legal adult and is given certain rights as an adult.
 Emancipation in Wyoming occurs when a minor is or was married, is an active member of the U.S. military, or receives a declaration of emancipation from a court.
 See Wyo.
 Stat. § 14-1-201.

 Enforcement - The application of remedies to obtain payment of a child support or medical support obligation contained in a child support order.
 Examples of remedies include garnishment of wages, federal tax intercept, seizure of assets, liens placed on assets, revocation of licenses (e.g. driver's, business, medical, fishing, etc.) and denial of United States passports.